nicholasbailey87/texrel-like-environments/README.md

 ## Acknowledgements

-We are hugely thank you to Hugh Perkins for
+We are hugely thankful to Hugh Perkins for coming up with the idea of TexRel](https://arxiv.org/abs/2105.12804) in the first place, for creating the first version of PyTorch, and for doing various other cool stuff.